-Updates to multiple of the MPO's other planning efforts should be expected to begin or be completed in FY 2025.
-These include updates to KIPDA's Performance Management Plan (PMP), the Coordinated Human Services Transportation Plan, the Congestion Management Process (CMP), and others as needed.
+Both as independent updates as standalone plans and reports, and in support of the development of the new MTP, many of the MPO's other planning efforts will be assessed and updated in FY 2026.
 These plans will further assist in the MPO's implementation of the initiatives of the MTP and TIP.
 These include the ongoing expansion of data collection and analysis, the development of planning resources and tools, participation in transportation related studies, and the fostering of a continuing, comprehensive, and cooperative planning process.
 The MPO has processes and procedures associated with performance-based planning, and their continued successful implementation will require a concerted effort by MPO staff, committee membership, and all planning partners.
 In addition to performance-based planning efforts, the MPO has also instituted many project management guidelines and requirements, all aimed at creating a better product while optimizing delivery of that product.
 As with any successful process, the project management guidelines and requirements will continue to be reviewed and improved upon.